What Kind of Piano Teacher am I?

 Take the Quiz below

 I my last blog post “Still Trying to Please Everyone?
 Stop it!
 You Can’t” I describe an incident with the parent of a prospective student.
 This particular parent questioned how and why I teach the way I do.
 This got me to thinking, why do I teach scales and arpeggios after my students have learned to read music?
 Should I include more technique?
 Are my music theory books good enough?
 Am I strict enough?
+I find my self-asking myself, “what kind of piano teacher are you anyway?”

 Something New Every Week